YosefLab/Compass/README.md

 ### Outputs
-When Compass has completed, the outputs for all samples are stored in a tab delimited file 'reactions.txt' in the specified output directory ('.' directory when running Compass by default).
+When Compass has completed, the outputs for all samples are stored in a tab delimited file `reactions.txt` in the specified output directory (`.` directory when running Compass by default).

-<sub>*Note: While compass is running, it will store partial results for each sample in the '_tmp' directory/*</sub>
+<sub>*Note: While compass is running, it will store partial results for each sample in the `_tmp` directory/*</sub>